 Share article:

 What is SMS?
 What’s the difference to MMS and RCS?
 And is SMS still relevant?
-In this overview, we’ll answer the most important questions around SMS.
+We’ll answer the most important questions around SMS.

 SMS has been around for 32 years, since Neil Papworth, an engineer for the Sema Group sent out the very first SMS message on December 3 in 1992.
 Since that very first text, saying “Merry Christmas”, SMS has remained a key way to communicate.